James Cameron's unrealized projects: Project 880

 In 1994, Cameron finished the screenplay of Project 880, his next planned film.
 The script was about a man named Josh Sully traveling to the planet Pandora and falling in love with the native alien Zuleika.
 In August 1996, Cameron stated that he would direct Project 880 after finishing the filming of Titanic, and that the film would be released in 1999.
 However, Cameron felt that the technology of that time was not enough and realistic for the project, putting it on hold.
 Finally, in October 2005, 20th Century Fox greenlit the production of the project.
 Jon Landau was to produce the film.
 However, Cameron made many changes to the Project 880 script, and it was finally released in 2009 as Avatar.

-Anne Rice's The Mummy
+The Mummy

 In December 1995, 20th Century Fox acquired the film rights to Anne Rice's The Mummy from Carolco with Cameron set to direct before the rights lapsed.

-Strange Days

-The filming of the 1995 film Strange Days SQUID scenes, which offer a point-of-view shot (POV), required multi-faceted cameras and considerable technical preparation.
-A full year was spent building a specialized camera that could reproduce the effect of looking through someone else's eyes.
-Bigelow revealed that it was essentially "a stripped-down Arri that weighed much less than the smallest EYMO and yet it would take all the prime lenses."
-Cameron and cinematographer Matthew F. Leonetti helped Bigelow direct the scenes, which were choreographed weeks in advance, but remained uncredited for their directorial work.
-According to Cameron, "It's a major set piece.
-For the jump alone, we built special cameras, special rigs.
-We designed transitions that would work seamlessly.
-It was a very technical scene that doesn't look technical."
-Cameron was only credited as a cowriter and coproducer on the final product.